lougheedlab/eDNA_Manual/src/sections/Section 9.rst

 exact sequence.
 There are multiple clustering algorithms in the literature, but in this manual we present the most common (1) and the recommended (2) methods (Mathon et al. 2021).

 #.
 Using a global threshold (usually 97 or 98%).
-The higher the threshold, the lower is the risk of losing diversity by clustering multiple similar species.
-In addition, the input order changes the OTU construction (Figure 23A).
+The higher the threshold, the lower is the risk of losing diversity by
+   clustering multiple similar species.
+In addition, the input order changes the OTU construction (:numref:`clustering` A).
 #.
-Using a single-linkage clustering approach based on a local clustering threshold (d=1,Mathon et al. 2021) and free of input-order dependency (swarm; Mahé et al. 2015) (Figure 23B).
+Using a single-linkage clustering approach based on a local clustering threshold (d=1,Mathon et al. 2021) and free of
+   input-order dependency (swarm; Mahé et al. 2015) (:numref:`clustering` B).

 There is no clear consensus for using the ESV or the OTU approach (Antich et al. 2021);
 however, it seems that using ESV is increasingly favoured thanks to improvements in the